cfeng783/InvariantRuleAD/README.md

 python main_ir.py --dataset <dataset> --mode <mode> --reproduce
 ```

-dataset can be swat, batadal, kddcup99, gaspipeline, annthyroid or cardio.
+<dataset> can be swat, batadal, kddcup99, gaspipeline, annthyroid or cardio.

-mode can be DTImpurity, UniformBins, KmeansBins.
+<mode> can be DTImpurity, UniformBins or KmeansBins.

 #### Run the PUMP experiment